 Skin Rejuvenation, Treatment of Melasma, Acne and Acne induced dyschromias

-Chemical Peels also called Skin Polishing a technique of exfoliation used to create ultra-smooth skin.
-The procedure removes the top layer of skin, which is invariably damaged by sun pigmentation, scarring from spots or suffering from poor skin tone.
-This shedding of skin is even and controlled, and allows new layers of skin to be exposed, resulting in a noticeably youthful, fresh appearance, smoother and clearer complexion.
-Chemical peels are one of the most popular cosmetic procedures.
-They are most commonly used to treat the aging face and acne.
-Peels are categorized based on the depth of the procedure: superficial, medium or deep.
+Chemical Peels also known as skin polishing is a technique of exfoliation, used to smooth rough & dry skin.
+The topmost layer of the skin which is damaged by sunburn, pigmentation, scarring from spots is removed by this technique.
+Chemical peels also have some therapeutic effect such as it is used to treat melasma (Dark skin pigmentation during pregnancy), as well as precancerous conditions i.e keratosis.
+Chemical peels are one of the most popular procedures which allow new layers of skin to be exposed, resulting in a noticeably youthful, fresh appearance, smoother and clearer complexion.
+Chemical peels are categorized based on the depth of the procedure: superficial, medium or deep.
 Peel ingredients vary and can include

-Glycolic Acid, also known as Alpha Hydroxy Acid (AHA), is a non-toxic chemical exfoliant naturally found in sugar beets, unripe grapes and sugarcane.
-Contrary to the TCA Peel, which can penetrate deep into the dermis, the Glycolic Acid Peel dissolves the uppermost layer of the epidermis thus revealing fresh, smooth skin.
+Glycolic peels are painless and safe skin exfoliation process that removes a micro-thin topmost layer of the skin.
+The term glycolic peels are derived because of the use of Glycolic Acid (Alpha Hydroxy Acid (AHA)) in this treatment.
+Glycolic acid is a chemical generally non-toxic exfoliant naturally found in sugar beets, unripe grapes, and sugarcane.
+In contrast to the TCA (Trichloroacetic acid) Peel, which can penetrate deep into the dermis, the Glycolic Acid Peel dissolves the uppermost layer of the epidermis results in revealing fresh, smooth skin.

-Glycolic Acid is a very popular skin peeling treatment.
-It is gentle and has little to no downtime compared to other stronger peels such as Jessner and TCA.
-The exfoliating effect of the AHAs promotes healthy skin regeneration and yields increased skin tissue hydration as a result of the new exfoliated skins’ capacity to bind water.
-Glycolic Acid works against a number of typical skin ailments such as fine lines and wrinkles, irregular skin pigmentation and clogged pores (which can lead to acne breakouts).
-It has the ability to safely, yet effectively break down dead, mature layers of pore-clogging proteins and lipids to reveal a more youthful and healthier complexion.
+Glycolic Acid is a very popular skin peeling treatment which is gentle and has little or no downtime as compared to other stronger peels such as Jessner and TCA (Trichloroacetic acid).
+The exfoliating effect of the glycolic acid promotes regeneration of healthy skin and results increased hydration of skin tissues.
+Chemical peel treatment works against a number of typical skin ailments such as fine lines, wrinkles, skin pigmentation, and clogged pores.
+This treatment act by the break down of the dead, mature layers of pore-clogging proteins and lipids to reveal more sooth, youthful & healthy skin.
 It also helps reduce and dislodge ingrown hairs.

-Sunburn Alert: This product contains Alpha Hydroxy Acid (AHA) that may increase your skin’s sensitivity to the sun and the possibility of sunburn.
-We recommend using STEPPIE MD® Antioxidant Sunscreen Spray SPF 25, which provides broad-spectrum protection from both UVA and UVB rays with no chemical sun filters.
-It contains the FDA-approved physical blocker, Zinc Oxide to reflect light away from the skin.
-Apply 30 minutes before exposure and reapply often when exposed to the sun.
+Sunburn Alert: Glycolic peel contains Alpha Hydroxy Acid (AHA) that may increase skin’s sensitivity to the sun and increase the possibility of sunburn.
+Using STEPPIE MD® Antioxidant Sunscreen Spray SPF 25 is highly recommended by us, which provides broad-spectrum protection from both UVA and UVB rays with no chemical sun filters.
+It contains Zinc oxide (FDA-approved physical blocker) which reflect light away from the skin.
+It should be applied 30 minutes before exposure and reapply often when exposed to the sun.